LightningCreations/Micron/src/instruction-set.md

 * Map 1: System Configuration
 * Map 2: I/O Transfer Registers
 * Map 3: Information
+* Map 4: Coprocessor Control
-* Maps 4-7: Co-processor Registers.
+* Maps 8-15: Co-processor Registers.

 There are 32 registers of each type.
 Except for Map 0, not all registers may be defined.